furyaoff/mage/README.md

 ## Docs

-Mage protocol and client documentation can be found in the [Mage docs](https://docs.mage.io).
+mage protocol and client documentation can be found in the [mage docs](https://docs.mage.io).

-If you have technical questions or concerns, ask a developer or community member in the [Mage discord](https://discord.com/invite/kQzh3Uv).
+If you have technical questions or concerns, ask a developer or community member in the [mage discord](https://discord.com/invite/kQzh3Uv).

 ## License

-Copyright © Mage Labs, Inc. All rights reserved.
+Copyright © mage Labs, Inc. All rights reserved.

 Licensed under the [Apache v2 License](LICENSE.md).
 # mage